When to plant Tulips in Wayne County, KY

 Wayne County, Kentucky is in USDA Hardiness Zone 7a.
 The average last spring frost is April 18 and first fall frost is October 20.

-Wayne County County sits in USDA Zone 7a.
+Wayne County sits in USDA Zone 7a.
 Tulips grows reliably in zones 3a through 8b, so it's a good fit here.

-Can Tulips grow in Wayne County County's climate?
+Can Tulips grow in Wayne County's climate?

 Your Wayne County Garden Planner — Free